-- In the event of there being no consensus in the Council on the vote weight, the General Secretary shall calculate the vote weight by no later than 15 March of each year and make recommendations to Council using: - the monthly remittances referred to in clause 10(7)(b) as at the (i) end of December of the previous year; and - (ii) the recommendations of the official auditors of the Council. into consideration the respective trade unions' membership audits for the period 1 January to 31 December of the applicable year.
+- (a) The employer shall have 50% of the vote weight in the Council and its committees and the admitted trade unions the other 50% collectively. - (b) The admitted trade unions in the Council may, during February of each year, reach consensus on the vote weights in respect of the Council and its Chambers based on the PERSAL monthly remittances for the end of December of the previous year and as referred to in the Act. - (c) In the event of there being no consensus in the Council on the vote weight, the General Secretary shall calculate the vote weight by no later than 15 March of each year and make recommendations to Council using: - (i) the monthly remittances referred to in clause 10(7)(b) as at the end of December of the previous year, and - (ii) the recommendations of the official auditors of the Council, taking into consideration the respective trade unions' membership audits for the period 1 January to 31 December of the applicable year.